adstriegel/cse20289-fa24/hw/hw06/README.md

 ## Rubric

-To be added on Monday, October 28th
+To be added over the weekend